Known4225/chjant/README.txt

 The code will generate a text file that can then be loaded into the logic gates simulator.

-You can use make to make the seagate program, or use gcc seagate.c -o seagate.o or exe on windows.
-There are no dependencies for seagate.
+You can use make to make the seagate program, or use gcc seagate.c recordPaddedReg.c include/list.c -o seagate.o because i decided to overcomplicate it this time and have it use multiple c files

 Current features include:
 Bitwise NOT, AND, and OR